BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/05_deployment.md

 ### From CLI
   - Find out what 'mongodb-ephemeral' is

 ```
 oc -n [-dev] new-app --search mongodb-ephemeral
 ```

-  - The output will tell us that `mongodb-ephemeral` is a template in the `openshift` project.
+  - The output will tell us that `mongodb-ephemeral` is a template in the `openshift` project:

 ```
 Templates (oc new-app --template=<template>)
 -----